rcmdnk/vim_ahk/README.md

 > [!NOTE]
 > These variables overwrite default values.
 > After checking these variables, the configuration file is read.
-> If you have already run vim_ahk, the configuration file already exists and settings are loaded from it.
+> The configuration file keeps only values changed from the default in the settings GUI,
+> so options you have not changed there follow these variables and script updates.
-> To apply updated script defaults, use `Reset` in the settings GUI.
+> To restore all default values, use `Reset` in the settings GUI, then `OK` or `Apply`.

 > [!NOTE]
 > VimIconCheckInterval example